Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **HDR - The launcher is configured with HDR on, but my monitor doesn't support HDR.
 Should I turn it off?**
   - No, Fallout: New Vegas uses the term HDR to reference the quality of rendering, which is independent of your monitor.

-- **Humbled - What do I get to keep when I transition from the Capital Wasteland to the Mojave Wasteland (get humbled/Benny'd)?**
+- **Humbled/Traveling to the Mojave - What do I get to keep when I transition from the Capital Wasteland to the Mojave Wasteland (get humbled/Benny'd)?**
   - The players level, skills, and karma are completely reset.
 Perks are retained.
 Caps are stolen and permanently removed.
 Gear is stolen, though can later be recovered.

 - **Items - What does ___ item do?**